openenclave/openenclave/tests/tls_e2e/README.md

-Unittests Transport Layer Security end-2-end scenarios
+Unit tests Transport Layer Security end-2-end scenarios
 =====================

 Test scenarios:

-In this test, we have three test hooks for enabling test scenarios.
+The following 3 test hooks are available for enabling test scenarios.

-- fail_cert_verify_callback
+1. fail_cert_verify_callback
-   When set to true, it will force a tls connecting party to fail cert_verify_callback unconditionally.
+   When set to true, it will force a TLS connecting party to fail cert_verify_callback unconditionally.
    When set to false, cert_verify_callback will perform normally.

-- fail_enclave_identity_verifier_callback;
+2. fail_enclave_identity_verifier_callback;
-   When set to true, it will force a tls connecting party to fail fail_enclave_identity_verifier_callback unconditionally.
+   When set to true, it will force a TLS connecting party to fail fail_enclave_identity_verifier_callback unconditionally.
    When set to false, enclave_identity_verifier_callback will perform normally.

-- fail_oe_verify_attestation_certificate;
+3. fail_oe_verify_attestation_certificate;
    When set to true, it simulates a failure return from calling oe_verify_attestation_certificate When set to false, fail_oe_verify_attestation_certificate will perform normally.

-Here the scenarios covered in these tests via running run_scenarios_tests()
+Here are the scenarios covered in these tests via running run_scenarios_tests()

 1. A positive scenario
     This is the case we hope always happen when both TLS connecting parties successfully validate each other's certificate and enclave identity.